-Maintaining an adequate cash flow is one of the greatest challenges of entrepreneurship.
+Maintaining adequate cash flow is one of the greatest challenges of entrepreneurship.
 Every business is different and industry norms vary widely but every business requires positive cash flow to operate on an ongoing basis.

 Common Cash Flow Issues